HIRO-MicroDataCenters-BV/ds-catalog/README.md

 # Data Space Catalog

-The service provides a REST API for managing catalog data.
+The service provides a REST API for managing and sharing catalog data.
 Interacts with connector services to obtain information about data products.

 ## Requirements
 Python 3.10+